samuelnee/feather-packages/Bootstrap/README.md

 ...
 ```
 When you run grunt all scss files imported in `assets/src/project/sass/main.scss` will be processed and output in `assets/dist/css/main.css`
-If you don't want to include Sitefinity or Bootstrap css or you want to use another Bootstrap version change the import rule `@import "../../sitefinity/sass/sitefinity.bootstrap.scss";` in `assets/src/project/sass/main.scss`.
+If you don't want to include Bootstrap or Sitefinity css delete the import rules that you don't need in `assets/src/project/sass/main.scss`.
-If you run grunt with sitefinity or sitefinityBootstrap target `assets/src/sitefinity/sass/sitefinity.scss` or `assets/src/sitefinity/sass/sitefinity.bootstrap.scss` will be processed and output to `assets/dist/css/sitefinity.css` or `assets/dist/css/sitefinity.bootstrap.css` respectively.
+- Imports Bootstrap
+  @import "../../../../node_modules/bootstrap-sass/assets/stylesheets/bootstrap.scss";
+- Imports the styling of magnific-popup plugin used in some media gallery templates
+  @import "../../../../node_modules/magnific-popup/src/css/main.scss";
+- Imports css for icon webfont generated from svg files added in `assets/src/project/icons`
+  @import "../../sitefinity/sass/components/icons/sf-icon-font";
+- Imports css for sprite image generated from png files added in `assets/src/project/images/sprite/`
+  @import "../../sitefinity/sass/widgets/socialShare/sf-sprite";
+- Imports all Sitefinity css for default widgets
+  @import "../../sitefinity/sass/sitefinity.scss";

 ### Images
 Place all images in `assets/src/project/images`.
 After grunt is run all images from this folder will be compressed and moved to `assets/dist/images`.
+Grunt will also watch for changes in this folder so if you add a new image or change an existing one the new image will be compressed and moved to `assets/dist/images`

 ### Javascript
 Place all your js files in `assets/src/project/js`.
-It is always best to load one js file to reduce requests to the server and speed up your site.
+It is always better to load one js file to reduce requests to the server and speed up your site.
 Therefore we provide a mechanism to easily concatenate and uglify all project js files into one file.

 In `jsfiles.json` define the order in which the project's js files will be concatenated and uglified.
 After you run grunt all js files listed in `jsfiles.json` will be processed and output to `assets/dist/js/project.min.js`.